The Kingdom strikes back -- Signs of the Messiah at work in Haiti

 Isaiah prophesied: "In that day the deaf will hear the words of the scroll" (Isaiah 29:18).
 The last of Job's "comforters," Elihu, tells him that God uses affliction to open a humble person's ears so that he will listen to God's inward voice (Isaiah 36:15).
 When John's disciples came asking about Jesus' Messiahship, it naturally followed that Jesus would point out to them that deaf ears were being unstopped.

 As God works through the Church of the Nazarene in places like Haiti, deaf people regain their hearing.
-Believers testify occasionally to miraculous healings coming as the result of prayer.
+Believers occasionally testify to miraculous healings coming as the result of prayer.
 These have come without any human instrumentality.
 There are also those healings coming as God guides the hands of skilled Nazarene medical personnel.

-In at least one instance God has used a talented Nazarene construction contractor to thwart the disabling effects of physical deafness.
+In at least one instance, God has used a talented Nazarene construction contractor to thwart the disabling effects of physical deafness.
 Evidence of that lies on the main highway going north out of Port-au-Prince.
 There, on the east side of the highway, are several one-story white buildings.
 There's no sign out front.
 Everyone knows, however, that it's an evangelical school for deaf children.

 "How can they hear without someone preaching to them?"